poochy442/Java-Examples/README.md

 # Java Pre-Designed Code

 This is a repository for Java code for a specific purpose or design.
-This can then be re-purposed for a specific project.
+This can then be re-purposed for a later project.
 All projects use Maven to manage depencies.

 ## Table of contents